JuliaApproximation/FastTransforms.jl/README.md

    1. N. Hale and A. Townsend. <a href="http://dx.doi.org/10.1137/130932223">A fast, simple, and stable Chebyshev—Legendre transform using and asymptotic formula</a>, SIAM J. Sci.
 Comput., 36:A148—A167, 2014.

-   2. R. M. Slevinsky. <a href="http://arxiv.org/abs/1602.3320">On the use of Hahn's asymptotic formula and stabilized recurrence for a fast, simple, and stable Chebyshev--Jacobi transform</a>, available on arXiv shortly, 2016.
+   2. R. M. Slevinsky. <a href="http://arxiv.org/abs/1602.02618">On the use of Hahn's asymptotic formula and stabilized recurrence for a fast, simple, and stable Chebyshev—Jacobi transform</a>, arXiv:1602.02618, 2016.